369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/logistic-regression/README.md

 Obviously with a binary classification we can seperate the data with a line but in this case we have more than 2 classes.

-So to linearly seperate more than 2 classes we will use a classification method called one vs all classification
+So to linearly seperate more than 2 classes we will use a classification method called **One vs All** classification

-Lets say we have a traning set like so:
+Lets say we have a training set like so:

 <img src="img/img16.png" alt="classification img" width="700"/>

 The idea is to turn this into 3 seperate binary classification problems.

-To start lets begin with class 1, where we say classes 2 and 3 are negative and class 1 is possitive, illistrated below
+To start lets begin with class 1, where we say classes 2 and 3 are negative and class 1 is possitive, illustrated below

 <img src="img/img17.png" alt="classification img" width="600"/>